 - If you experience a temperature over 100.5, an increase in vaginal bleeding, or persistent nausea and vomiting, contact the office. - It is common to bleed up to 6 weeks postpartum.
-Your bleeding should decrease gradually, if it increases or you pass large blood clots, contact the office. - The sutures in your incision will dissolve within 6 weeks.
-If your incision opens or becomes red and inflamed, contact the office. - NO sexual intercourse for 6 weeks. - Do not use tampons or douches for 6 weeks. - Drink plenty of fluids (i.e. 8 eight ounce glasses of water per day), especially if breastfeeding. - Try to sleep when the baby sleeps. - Do not lift anything over 10 pounds. - It is okay to shower.
-Avoid taking baths or soaking your incision for 6 weeks. - We encourage walking, but no strenuous exercise prior to 6 weeks postpartum.
+Your bleeding should decrease gradually, if it increases or you pass large blood clots, contact the office. - If you had an episiotomy or laceration requiring a repair, the sutures will dissolve within 6 weeks.
+Take a sitz bath or soak in the bath tub twice daily as needed for discomfort (NO soap or bubble bath).
+If you notice redness, swelling, discharge, or an increase in pain, contact the office. - NO sexual intercourse for 6 weeks. - Do not use tampons or douches for 6 weeks. - Drink plenty of fluids (i.e. 8 eight ounce glasses of water per day), especially if breastfeeding. - Try to sleep when the baby sleeps. - We encourage walking but no strenuous exercise prior to 2 weeks postpartum.